 - 5 Best exfoliators for men 2018

-- How it’s done: The best method for using an exfoliator (And why.
-A simple, illustrated guide)
+- How it’s done: The best method for using an exfoliator (A simple, 6-step illustrated guide)

 - Exfoliators vs. other types of facial products